filbabic/A11y/Readme.md

 There haven't been (m)any plug-n-play libraries for Android, which detect A11y issues, so I've decided to do my part, and try to expose a small set of algorithms and functions, which detect and report any issues your app might have.

+## Scope of the Library

+The library covers some of the basic A11y issues that can be found in every Android app:

+- Content Description Issues (No description, or bad description)
+- Low Contrast issues (Between text & its background)
+- Touch Area issues (Small & hard to touch views)
+- EditText Hint issues (Missing autofill/hints)

+I'd love to support things like deuteranopia, tritanopia and monochromacy color schemes and contrast in the future, but this requires very specific and individualistic approach to all the content, unless I use aggregates and average values, or some form of ML to detect if there might be issues.

 ## Using the Library

 You can use the library, by adding the **latest version** to your module-level `build.gradle` file like so:

 ```kotlin
 dependencies {

   // other project dependencies ...